 With this new fund, we are thrilled to have the opportunity to continue to work with many of the best enterprise and deep tech founders in the region.

 The firm has built a wide-ranging portfolio across industry verticals (e.g. financial services, healthcare, food/agriculture), horizontal processes (e.g. HR, sales & marketing, cybersecurity), and technologies (AI, IoT, additive manufacturing).
 Companies that have received significant funding include: Zilingo, ThinCI, Moka, and CashShield.
-Other companies showing promising traction include Lynk, Wavecell, Red Dot Payment, Structo, GrowSari, Igloohome, and Silent Eight.
+Other companies showing promising traction include Lynk, Wavecell (Wavecell is now 8x8), Red Dot Payment, Structo, GrowSari, Igloohome, and Silent Eight.